 - 11. Medium and Long Term Facilities mean facilities with maturities of more than one year and Short Term Facilities mean facilities with maturities up to one year. - 12.
 NBFC means Non-Banking Finance Company and includes a Leasing Company, Housing Finance Company, Investment Bank, Discount House, Asset Management Company and a Venture Capital Company. - 13.
 Other Form of Security means hypothecation of stock (inventory), assignment of receivables, lease rentals, contract receivables, etc. - 14.
 PBA means Pakistan Banks Association. - 15.
-Readily Realizable Assets mean and include liquid assets and stocks pledged to the banks/ DFIs in possession, with 'perfected lien' duly supported with complete documentation. - 16.
+Readily Realizable Assets mean and include liquid assets and stocks pledged to the banks & DFIs in possession, or stock pledged under Electronic Warehouse Receipt (EWR) as defined in Collateral Management Companies Regulations 2019 issued by the SECP, with 'perfected lien' duly supported with complete documentation. - 16.
 Secured means exposure backed by tangible security and any other form of security with appropriate margins (in cases where margin has been prescribed by State Bank, appropriate margin shall at least be equal to the prescribed margin).
 Exposure without any security or collateral is defined as clean.

-The banks/DFIs may also take exposure against Trust Receipt.
-They are, however, free to take collateral/securities, to secure their risks/exposure, in addition to the Trust Receipt.
+The banks & DFIs may also take exposure against Trust Receipts.
+They are, however, free to take collateral/securities, to secure their risks/exposure, in addition to the Trust Receipts.

-Banks/DFIs shall be free to decide about obtaining security/collateral against the L/C facilities for the interim period, i.e. from the date of opening of L/C till the receipt of title documents to the goods.
+Banks & DFIs shall be free to decide about obtaining security/collateral against the L/C facilities for the interim period, i.e. from the date of opening of L/C till the receipt of title documents to the goods.